marko2276/ha-unipi-neuron/README.md

 1. Simply copy the custom_components folder to your own Home Assistant /config folder.

-2. Change you configuration yaml file with desired configuration.
+2. Change your configuration yaml file with the desired configuration.

 # Supported features
-Functionality wise, it supports bare minimum (multiple device instances, lights, binary sensors and covers) so that my home-assistant project works.
+Functionality-wise, it supports the bare minimum (multiple device instances, lights, binary sensors and covers) so that my home-assistant project works.

 ## TODO
-There are tons of things that ar missing or could be added.
+There are tons of things that are missing or could be added.
-Part of my backlog items are: support for MODBUS, 1-Wire sensors, automatic Neuron configuration, etc.
+Part of my backlog items are support for MODBUS, 1-Wire sensors, automatic Neuron configuration, etc.

 # Configuration

 Example of Basic config for three Unipi Neuron devices.<br/>
-type parameter is not used for any specific purpose but one should set it to either "L203", "M203" or "S203".
-Other parameters should be self explanatory.
+the type parameter is not used for any specific purpose but one should set it to either "L203", "M203" or "S203".
+Other parameters should be self-explanatory.
 ```yaml
 #Unipi neuron
 unipi_neuron: